aquarapid/vitess_examples/auth/password_rotation.md

   * At this point, the password rotation for user `A` is complete.

 We can, of course, rotate the passwords for multiple users at the same time in the same fashion.

 ## `vttablet` password rotation

-Password rotation for `vttablet`, i.e. rotation of the passwords used by `vttablet` to connect to the underlying MySQL server(s) has to follow a more convential route than `vtgate` password rotation, since we are limited by the authentication features of MySQL Server.
-The following strategy, based on the "dual users" pattern, has been used by Vitess users with success without having to use a "stop-the-world" strategy:
+Password rotation for `vttablet`, i.e. rotation of the passwords used by `vttablet` to connect to the underlying MySQL server(s), has to follow a more conventional route than `vtgate` password rotation, since we are limited by the authentication features of MySQL Server.
+The following strategy, based on the common "dual users" pattern, has been used by Vitess users with success without having to use a "stop-the-world" strategy.
+Note that whatever strategy you follow, a `vttablet` restart is mandatory at some point during the process, since dynamic updating of the various MySQL users and passwords used by `vttablet` is not possible.

- * To start with, vttablet uses a set of MySQL users, say `A`, `B` and `C` with respective passwords `X`, `Y` and `Z`.
+ * To start with, `vttablet` uses a set of MySQL users, say `A`, `B` and `C` with respective passwords `X`, `Y` and `Z`.
  * We now want to change the passwords for all these users.
 To achieve this, we create **new** users with the same permissions/grants as `A`, `B` and `C`.